 Cuban internet – not as fast as in the USA

 You can take your mobile phone, laptop, or tablet to Cuba and connect to the internet from local hotspots or at your hotel.
-WiFi rates range from 1.00 to 2.00 CUC (Cuban Convertible Pesos) per hour.
+Very few private home rentals have internet access.
+WiFi rates range from 1.00 to 2.00 USD (25 to 50 Cuban pesos) per hour.
 Be prepared for the Cuban internet connection to be slower than at home.

 Will my US mobile phone work in Cuba?

-Notice Our Havana office provides emergency internet and US telephone calls to our guests at no charge.
+Cuba Explorer’s Havana office provides emergency internet and US telephone calls for our guests at no charge.